polyphony-chat/docs/SPECIFICATION.md

 Migrating an account is done with the following steps:

-1. The user creates a new account on a new home server.
+1. The actor creates a new account on a new home server.
-2. The user requests the migration from the new home server, specifying the old account's federation ID.
+2. The actor requests the migration from the new home server, specifying the old account's federation ID.
-3. The old user account confirms the migration request by sending a signed API request to the new home server.
+3. The old actor account confirms the migration request by sending a signed API request to the new home server.
 The confirmation contains the federation ID of the new account.
 4. The new server sends this information to the old server, which then sends the new server all information associated with the old account.
    The old server now forward requests regarding the old account to the new server.
-   Alternatively, if the old server is shut down, the new server can request the information from the old user directly.
+   Alternatively, if the old server is shut down, the new server can request the information from the old actor directly.
 5. The old account can now request the resigning of its messages, transferring ownership of the messages to the new account.
-To have all messages from a server re-signed, a user must prove that they are the owner of the private keys used to sign the messages.
+To have all messages from a server re-signed, an actor must prove that they are the owner of the private keys used to sign the messages.

-### 8.1 Migrating a user account
+### 8.1 Migrating an actor

 ```mermaid
 sequenceDiagram